The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 The cosmos moves inexorably towards entropy.
 Nothing can resist the pull of darkness, coldness, silence, and death.
 In the end, Evil devours all.
 Goodness is a sham that succors the weak and prevents the strongest from attaining their deserved rewards.
 Law and Chaos are distractions from the attainment of pure Evil.
 To sow unadulterated evil is to acknowledge and harness its irresistible power for one’s own ends.
 Nothing matters but the self and its desires.

 Personal gain always motivates Neutral Evil characters.
 They willingly cooperate with others, so long as their goals align.
-They tolerate other points of view, because they see no gain in opposing them.
+They tolerate other points of view because they see no gain in opposing them.
 Callous, domineering, and unscrupulous, these types seek any opportunity to enrich themselves at the expense of others.
-They resort to violence or deceit in equal measure, using whichever best suits their current situation.
+They resort to violence or deceit in equal measure, using whichever best suits their present situation.
 Only power and evil deserve respect.

 Chaotic Good

 The gods and the universe might have some grand scheme for the world — or maybe they don’t.
 Either way, waiting for them to correct the wrongs of the world is folly.
 Mortals possess free will and must use it to promote Good.
-Individuals must follow their own conscience to combat injustice and evil.
-[79] Lawful act too slowly to help those at the mercy of Evil.
+Individuals must follow their own conscience to combat injustice and evil.[78]
+Lawful acts too slowly to help those at the mercy of Evil.
 Rigid order robs individuals of their independence and the freedom to accomplish this goal.
 Only then can Good for all flourish.

 Individuals of Chaotic Good alignment equate liberty with goodness.
 To safeguard one is to safeguard the other.
 They value friendliness, charity, independence, and action over lengthy deliberation.
 However, they suffer from inconsistency, recklessness, and impulsiveness.
 Chaotic Good types work best in small, democratic groups.
 Others earn their respect through their abilities and deeds, not their station in life.
 They often keep their word, but have no qualms about not honoring it if the situation changes.